-This section of the literature review focused on the challenges facing teachers and students in the use of instructional technologies in teaching and learning process.
-It highlights on a brief history on instructional technologies, the meaning of instructional technology, categories of instructional technologies, the use of instructional technologies in teaching and learning process, the availability and use of instructional technologies, challenges facing teachers and students in the use of instructional technologies: A case of selected secondary schools in Kagoma County, Uganda just as Atchison (1998) notes that the literature search should show what has been done in relation to the problem being investigated.
+This section of the literature review focused on the use of instructional technologies and student's achievement in the teaching and learning process.
+It highlights on a brief history on instructional technologies , the meaning of instructional technology, student's achievements, categories of instructional technologies, the use of instructional technologies in teaching and learning process, the availability and use of instructional technologies, challenges facing teachers and students in the use of instructional technologies: A case of selected secondary schools in Nkozi sub-County, Uganda just as Atchison (1998) notes that the literature search should show what has been done in relation to the problem being investigated.